Argentina Passport Through Investment for High-Net-Worth Individual

 Important Immigration Rules

-In recent years, Argentina has made its immigration policies stricter, especially for people entering on tourist visas.
-To make sure your Argentina passport application goes smoothly, it’s important to follow the legal path and comply with immigration rules.
+In recent years, Argentina has made its immigration policies stricter, especially for those entering on tourist visas.
+To ensure your Argentina citizenship or residency application goes smoothly, it’s important to follow the legal path and comply with all immigration rules.
+Because now, your residency and citizenship in Argentina will now be handled directly by the National Directorate of Migration (Migraciones).

-An Argentina passport offers significant advantages for Dubai and GCC country-based entrepreneurs:
+An Argentina passport offers significant advantages for high-net-worth entrepreneurs:

 There’s a rumor circulating that Argentina is in negotiations with the United States to establish a visa-free travel agreement, which would make U.S. entry much easier.
 If this agreement is finalized, only Canada and Australia would require visas for Argentine passport holders.